Chapter 82 BWV 71 Gott ist mein König

 Throughout these textures the soprano intones the four lines of the chorale text, further divided into sub-phrases which allow it to mirror the poetic images it conveys.
 Note, for example, the falling chromatic line in bar 22 depicting the 'bitter steps' and the effort of pressing into old age (bars 25-6).
 The four musical components fit perfectly like an intricate jigsaw and the ultimate melancholy of infirmity and the passing of life's baton to the young is expressed with the utmost delicacy.

 A concise choral fugue, supported only by the continuo, separates the duet from the bass arioso.
 Whilst the emphasis in these municipal cantatas is usually upon the incoming government, here the lyricist and Bach spare a thought for the older members----may your strength remain in your old age and may God be always with you.
-Perhaps this was one of the features that particularly endeared the work to the influential dignitaries of the town!
+Perhaps this was one of the features that particularly endeared the work to the older influential dignitaries of the town!

 It is a muscular movement, strong and vigorous in character as befits the text it conveys.
 Essentially fugal, though with little of the range and sophistication that Bach was to demonstrate in later works, it still carries the hallmarks of earlier traditions, particularly with relation to key.
 Although firmly rooted in Bm, a key from which it seems largely loathe to depart, it begins in F#m.